drzdo/immersive_morrowind_llm_ai/README.md

 # FAQ

-Can it be integrated with other games (Gothic, Fallout, etc)?\
+Q. Can it be integrated with other games (Gothic, Fallout, etc)?\
-In theory - yes.
+A. In theory - yes.
 One would need to implement "game mod", and adjust "server side" accordingly.

-Can it be integrated with OpenMW?\
+Q. Can it be integrated with OpenMW?\
-Currently - no, but technically possible.
+A. Currently - no, but technically possible.
 OpenMW Lua API should be extended to support everything what this mod requires.
 MWSE is simply superb in this regard as it provides a lot of possibilities.
 OpenMW can as well, but it needs to be implemented.

-Can it be used with other languages?\
+Q. Can it be used with other languages?\
-Yes.
+A. Yes.
 It should be easy enough transition from the technical standpoint.

-Is it free?\
+Q. Is it free?\
-The mod itself is opensource under GPLv3.\
+A. The mod itself is opensource under GPLv3.\
 Google Gemini can be used for free if you do not reach limits.\
 Elevenlabs - you have to pay for it.\
 Vosk locally is free.

+Q. Can I modify the mod, create a fork?\
+A. Yes, of course.

+Q. Can I upload this mod or changed version to the Nexus (or any other platform)?\
+A. Yes.
+Please include the link to this repository.

+Q. Is there a more user-friendly guide?
+A. I encourage somebody from the communite to prepare it.
+If you do - please send me the link, I'll attach it here.

-Can another LLM/STT/TTS system get integrated?\
+Q. Can another LLM/STT/TTS system get integrated?\
-Yes, it should be easy to do, feel free to check out the code.
+A. Yes, it should be easy to do, feel free to check out the code.

-Can you introduce the code base a bit?\
+Q. Can you introduce the code base a bit?\
-Yes.
+A. Yes.
 Let's take a look:
 ```yml
 src
     mwse_mod # integration with the Morrowind itself, written in Lua